BedlingtonStation PrimarySchool

 Cross Curricular Writing Opportunity:

-As writers contributing to The Book of Wonders for Regina Flowerton, you will step into the role of an Ancient Maya person and write a recount in the form of a diary entry or letter, describing a day in your life.
+Write a recount to use in your The Book of Wonders: Ancient Civilisations.
+Step into the role of an Ancient Maya person and write a recount in the form of a diary entry or letter, describing a day in your life.
 Drawing on your history learning, include details about Maya society, daily routines, beliefs, or rituals, while carefully shaping your writing for a modern audience who will read and learn from your account.
 Focus on balancing an authentic first-person voice with clear explanations, selecting details and vocabulary that help today’s reader understand your experiences, and using cohesion to guide the reader smoothly through your recount.

 When and where did the Mayan civilisation exist, and what was it like around the world at that time?The Mayan civilisation was based in Central America and reached its height around AD 900, with large cities, temples, and pyramids.
 While the Mayans were thriving, Britain was in the Anglo-Saxon period, a time of smaller kingdoms and fewer large settlements.
 Learning about the Mayans helps us understand that advanced civilisations were developing outside Europe.
 It gives us a broader picture of world history at the same time as changes in Britain.